davidnuon/nix-config/README.md

 # NixOS Workstation Config

-## Bootstrap

-After installing NixOS, run this script to start the initial config:
+## Get a new system with this

 ```
-	./bootstrap.sh
+	nix-shell
+	make nixos.switch
 ```